The Coughlans of Coolnagarrane

 Mathilda married Michael Mahoney on May 14, 1941 and they lived close to their parents in the bay area.
 Her story is continued on the Mahoney page.

 On August 20, 1946, Esther Coughlan passed away at the age of 58.
-Michael and her were living at 135 Henry St. at the time.
+She and Michael were living at 135 Henry St. at the time.
 Michael died on April 26, 1958 at the age of 73.
 He is buried in a grave at Holy Cross Cemetery just south of San Francisco right next to his wife Esther and his Daughter Muriel (view Michael and Esther's obituaries).

-Julia Coughlan remarried at least twice after the death of her first husband Norman MacGregor.
-She did not have any children.
-This along with limited contact with her sister Mathilda is the reason why no one in her family knew that she had passed away on November 25, 2000 until two years later when her death certificate was found on an Internet database.
+Julia Coughlan remarried twice after the death of her first husband Norman MacGregor.
+She did not have any children and passed away on November 25, 2000.